cheklinim/seminar3_3136_3137/instruction_git.md

 ### Create new repository on GitHub

 Firat of all create an account on GitHub.
 Then in profile click to button 'New' in 'Repositories' menu.
+After that GitHub give you instruction what to do.

+You can create new file right on GitHub and start working with it...

+…or create a new repository on the command line:

+    echo "# 111" >> README.md
+    git init
+    git add README.md
+    git commit -m "first commit"
+    git branch -M main
+    git remote add origin https://github.com/vfyb/111.git
+    git push -u origin main

+…or push an existing repository from the command line (be sure that main branch have right name.
+If not - replace 'main' with 'master'):

+    git remote add origin https://github.com/vfyb/111.git
+    git branch -M main
+    git push -u origin main

+…or import code from another repository

 ### Link local and remote repositories

+Click on repository you need to enter in it.

 ### Commands push, pull, fork, pull request